-People have come to Petit Jean mountain to relax and enjoy the scenery for decades.
-It is an Arkansas classic and one of the premiere state parks.
+People have been coming to Petit Jean Mountain to relax and enjoy the scenery for generations.
+It is an Arkansas classic and remains one of the state’s most beloved parks.

 How to get to Petit Jean State Park

-Petit Jean is located near the town of Morrilton and also near Lake Dardanelle.
+Petit Jean is located near the town of Morrilton, not too far off of Interstate 40.

 The road up the mountain is winding but the curves are much less sharp than those up to nearby Mount Nebo.
-You will be able to take an RV or trailer up the Petit Jean Mountain.
+It is considered to be big-rig friendly.

 Cost of Visiting Petit Jean State Park